-I made a Meditation for you to try today.
-Mediation To Stabilize Your Mind, it will change negative habits and give you a fundamental firmness.
+The Mediation To Stabilize Your Mind, will change negative habits and give you a fundamental firmness.
 It gives you a new personality.
 You can try this meditation if you need to stabilize your mind.
-Everyone wants to have a good life, healthy mind and a happy life.
+Everyone wants to have a good life, a healthy mind, and a happy life.
 And everything starts with the mind right?
 Is your mind stable, in balance and clear?
 This Kundalini Kriya will adjust your chakras and make the spinal fluid go up to cure the brain that is your coordinator.
 It will open up your heart center, the navel center, and the third eye so you can be who you truly are.

 While you are reading this segment you might start thinking about what is this Kundalini Yoga actually?

 Let me begin to introduce you to what exactly this word means.
 First, we start by breaking down the etymology.
 Kundalini: कुण्डलिनी is a Sanskrit word which literally means “coiled one” or “snake”.
 In the concept of Dharma, it refers to a form of primal energy (or shakti) said to be located at the base of the spine.
 Many systems of yoga focus on awakening Kundalini through meditation, pranayama (breathing techniques) the practice of asana (postures) and chanting of mantras.

 “Kundalini Yoga is the science to unite the finite with infinity, and its the art to experience infinity in the finite” – Yogi Bhajan.

 Instructions on how to begin:

 In kundalini yoga, we always start with a tune in of the Adi Mantra: Ong Namo Guru Dev Namo.
 We tune in with this mental projection using sound to center within the higher self and spirituality guide the teacher and the student.
 The mantra means: I bow to the subtle divine wisdom, the divine teacher within.